EDUCBA

 They have the potential to offer high growth in a short span and hence have become one of the popular choices among investors.

-• Massive profits can be earned from small invested capital.
+• Massive profits can earn from small invested capital.
 As the name itself suggests, they start small.
-Subsequently, they have the capacity to make it big.
+Subsequently, they can make it big.

 Disadvantages of Penny Stocks